stadium-software/repeater-datagrid/README.md

 ## Global Scripts
 The module requires two global scripts:
-1. The "RepeaterDataGridInit" is used in the page load event to set up the *Repeater* and initialise the module
+1. "RepeaterDataGridInit": used in the page load event to set up the *Repeater* and initialise the module
-2. The "RepeaterDataGridState" returns values that need to be passed to the query @offsetRows and @pageSize parameters
+2. "RepeaterDataGridState": returns values that need to be passed to the query @offsetRows and @pageSize parameters

-### Initialisation Script
+### "RepeaterDataGridInit" Script
 1. Create a Global Script called "RepeaterDataGridInit"
 2. Add the input parameters below to the Global Script
    1. ContainerClass